Our careers and employability team can help you to add a Kent graduate to your team.

 Katrine is in her final year studying Wildlife Conservation.
 Here she talks about her experiences during her year in professional practice in India.

-From local councils to tech companies in California, our students are supported to find the placement that is right for them.
+From local councils to tech companies, we help our students find the right placement for them.

-Professor Darren Griffiths from the University of Kent talks about the benefits of embarking on a Knowledge Transfer Partnership (KTP).
+Professor Darren Griffiths talks about the benefits of a Knowledge Transfer Partnership (KTP).